Apocalypse of Thomas: Manuscript history and dating

 From roughly 1600–1900, the Apocalypse of Thomas was only known to exist by hostile references to it in the sixth century Gelasian Decree, which condemned the work as apocrypha not to be read.
 Since 1900, manuscripts have been discovered that have enabled scholars to piece together a history of the text.
-These manuscripts are largely in Latin, notably a 9th century manuscript from Benediktbeuern Abbey, although one Anglo-Saxon language fragment has been discovered as well in the Vercelli Book.
+These manuscripts are largely in Latin, notably a 9th century manuscript from Benediktbeuern Abbey.
+An Anglo-Saxon language version was discovered in the Vercelli Book, and fragments have been found in three other Old English manuscripts.
+Translations have also been found in Old Irish and Middle Irish texts such as the Saltair na Rann and In Tenga Bithnua.
+No known single manuscript contains a complete text of any variant; scholars have resorted to piecing together eclectic versions from combinations of manuscripts.

-The text was probably written in Greek between the second and the fourth century.
+The text was probably written in Greek between the second and the fourth century, perhaps in Syria or Persia.
 It was then independently copied and translated in Latin in Italy or North Africa; the varying translations of the same underlying work explain various differences in the text between manuscripts.
-There are two recensions of the text, a longer and a shorter, with the shorter one containing an interpolation apparently written in the fifth century, attributed to the influence of Priscillianism and/or Manichaeism, hence its condemnation in the Gelasian Decree.
-Likely other revisions and variations existed as well.
+There are two recensions of the text, a longer and a shorter.
+Likely revisions and variations other than the two known ones existed as well.